-A metatarsal stress fracture is a fine, hairline fracture in one of the long metatarsal bones in the foot and can occur through overuse or poor foot biomechanics.
-The second metatarsal is the bone most commonly fractured causing gradual onset pain in the middle front of the foot.
-Rest is key to recovering from this foot injury.
+A metatarsal stress fracture is a hairline fracture in one of the long metatarsal bones in the foot.
+They occur through overuse or poor foot biomechanics.
+The second metatarsal is the bone most commonly injured.

 On this page:

 Symptoms of a metatarsal stress fracture include:

 - Pain in the forefoot which develops gradually over time.

 - The pain will be usually be located towards the middle, or front of the foot.

 - Symptoms are made worse with weight-bearing activities such as walking, running or dancing.

 - Your foot will be tender to touch.
 There may be a specific tender spot on bone where the fracture is located.

 - An X-ray will often not show the fracture until two or three weeks after it has started to heal.

 The metatarsals are the long bones in the foot which connect the tarsal bones in the ankle to the phalanges bones of the toes.